franciscoxavier04/pm-BIM/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 You can select one of the following relations:

+- **New child** - This option creates a related work package as sub-item of the current work package.
+Current work package become a parent work package.

+- **Existing child** - This option allows linking an already existing work package as a child work package to the current (parent) work package.

 - **Related to** - This option adds a link from the work package A to work package B, so that project members can immediately see the connection, even if the work packages are not members of the same hierarchy.

 - **Duplicates / Duplicated by** - This option indicates that the work package B duplicates a work package A in one way or another, for example both address the same task.
 This can be useful if you have the same work package that needs to be a part of a closed and public projects at the same time.
 The connection in this case is only semantic, the changes you make in work package A will need to be adapted in work package B manually.

 > [!NOTE]
-> some changes in statuses will be adjusted automatically for the duplicated work package.
+> Some changes in statuses will be adjusted automatically for the duplicated work package.
 Specifically, if the status of a work package A is set to be "closed" (or set to any status that is defined to count as "closed" in the  [system settings](../../../system-admin-guide/manage-work-packages/work-package-status/), for example "rejected" often counts as a "closed" status), the status of the work package B will change to "closed".
 Note that this is direction dependent.
 Only if the work package A is closed will the work package B be closed as well, not the other way around.

 - **Blocks / Blocked by** - This option defines status change restrictions between two work packages.
 If you set a work package A to be blocking work package B, the status of work package B cannot be set to closed or resolved until the work package A is closed.